 Cross the Nam Khan, on a thatch bridge near Wat Phan Luang, on Phousi Road and dine on the deck of Dyen Sabai, amidst floor cushions, candles and free wifi.
 Try the Lao Starter plate and Lao Hot Pot.
 A little pricey but in a good position with nice atmosphere.
 Arrive early or book if your party is large.
 Could be asked to share table.

-Thank the French for their legacy of baguettes, good coffee, pastries which persist even though their protectorate finished prior to WWII.
+As in Vietmam, we can thank the French for a legacy of great baguettes, good coffee and pastries which persist even though their protectorate finished prior to WWII.

 Indulge in the local brew Beer Lao at Sunset in one of the open air river view restaurants.
-I drank this beer the whole time we were in town and loved it.
+I drank this beer continuously and loved it.

 Luang Prabang Markets